 This post may contain affiliate links.
 Please read my Disclosure for more information.

 Kids and adults alike love cotton candy making it an easy sell at funfairs and corporate events.
 A candy floss business is the perfect way to make money while having fun.

 You may think that a cotton candy business is a bit one dimensional but the reason this is such as great business is due to the simplicity.

 If you use your creativity, you can offer customers more than the standard cotton candy and grow your business.
 By scaling your business, you can make your own, unique flavors with various fruits and organic ingredients to create premium cotton candy.

 How To Start A Cotton Candy Business

-A cotton candy business doesn’t need much and most of the supplies are easily sourced.
+A cotton candy business doesn’t need much and most of the supplies are easily sourced from online stores.

 You can rent or buy a machine that makes the candy.
 Save money by buying the other supplies, such as the paper cones, sugar, flavors, and plastic bags, in bulk.